-The on-chip temperature measurement is used for critical temperature warnings.
-When the die temperature exceeds a factory set limit of 125°C, the Over-Temperature alarm logic output (OT) becomes active.
+When the die temperature exceeds a factory set limit of 125°C or a user selected threshold, the Over-Temperature alarm logic output (OT) becomes active.
 This feature can be disabled by the user when System Monitor is instantiated in a design.
 The OT function is disabled by writing a logic 1 to the OT bit in Configuration register 1.
-The OT signal resets when the FPGA temperature has fallen below a user-programmable limit in Control register 57h (see Table 16, page 33).
-When the automatic power-down feature is enabled, the OT signal can be used to trigger a device power down.
-When OT goes active High, the FPGA enters power down approximately 10 ms later.
-The power-down feature initiates a configuration shutdown sequence disabling the device when finished and asserts GHIGH to prevent any contention (see UG191: Virtex-5 FPGA Configuration Guide).
+The OT signal resets when the FPGA temperature has fallen below a user-programmable limit in Control register 57h (see Table 17, page 30).
+When the automatic shut-down feature is enabled, the OT signal can be used to trigger a device shut down.
+When OT goes active High, the FPGA enters shut down approximately 10 ms later.
+The shut-down feature initiates a configuration shutdown sequence disabling the device when finished and asserts GHIGH to prevent any contention (see Virtex-6 FPGA Configuration Guide).
 When OT is deasserted, GHIGH will also deassert and the startup sequence is initiated releasing all global resources.
 By default this functionality is disabled and must be explicitly enabled.
-The automatic power down is enabled by using a configuration option in the ISETM software, version 9.1i or later.
+The automatic shut down is enabled by using a configuration option in the ISETM software, version 9.1i or later.
 Check the "Power Down Device if Over Safe Temperature" option under "Configuration Options" on the Process Properties GUI for generating a programming file.
 Alternatively use the bitgen -g command line option OverTempPowerDown: [Enable | Disable].
-When the FPGA enters power down, System Monitor continues to operate in whatever mode was configured prior to power down using an internal clock oscillator.
-The FPGA automatically powers up once the temperature falls below the user-programmable lower limit (see "Automatic Alarms," page 33).
+When the FPGA enters shut down, System Monitor continues to operate in whatever mode was configured prior to shut down using an internal clock oscillator.
+The FPGA automatically starts up once the temperature has fallen below the user-programmable lower limit (see Automatic Alarms, page 29).
+Until the temperature falls below the user-programmable limit, PROGRAM_B has no effect.
+After the start-up sequence, the device can be reconfigured.
 The System Monitor OT signal can also be reset by writing a logic 1 to the OT bit in System Monitor Configuration Register 1 via the JTAG DRP interface.
-On-chip sensors are monitored via the JTAG TAP during device power down.
+On-chip sensors are monitored via the JTAG TAP during device shut down.
+During shut down the System Monitor uses an internal oscillator instead of DCLK.
+On start up, several DCLK cycles will be required to resynchronize the DRP (see System Monitor Timing, page 33).